CasEsselink/portfolio/learningOutcomes.md

 ### 1. Why

+Understanding cultural differences is very important to avoid misunderstandings.
+Ignorance about cultural differences can result in unintentionaly insulting a team member.
+It can also cause a lack of clarity on agreements, because of different work habits.
+Being aware of ethics is important, because you are responible for your finished product.
+It means that you can be held accountable for ethical violations.

+### 2. Cultural differences

+### 3. Ethics

+ACM Avoid harm to others.
+Server jobs.

 ## Requirements and Design
 *You translate (non-functional) requirements to extend existing (architectural) designs and can validate them using multiple types of test techniques.*